d-plaindoux/bracket-purescript/README.md

 Bracket extension dedicated to Purescript language.

-The current Purescript mode came from the one designed for Haskell.
+The current Purescript mode came from the one designed for Haskell.x

 Installation
 ============